Beyond the Visible: A Survey on Cross-spectral Face Recognition

 \subsubsection{Convolutional Neural Networks (CNNs)}

-\textit{CNNs} are a class of deep learning algorithms, highly efficient in learning feature representations for FR~\cite{liu2017sphereface, ChenR19, deng2019arcface}.
+\textit{CNNs} are a class of neural networks that are highly efficient in learning effective feature representations for FR~\cite{liu2017sphereface, ChenR19, deng2019arcface}.
 For CFR, CNNs operate on specific pairs of data, e.g., NIR-VIS, formed by different spectral bands.
-Depending on the number of pairs, CNNs can be designed with two-branch~\cite{2016_NIR_HFR, IDR2017, he2018wasserstein} or three-branch architecture~\cite{Transferring_deep_rpz}.
+Depending on the number of pairs, CNNs can be designed with a two-branch~\cite{2016_NIR_HFR, IDR2017, he2018wasserstein} or a three-branch architecture~\cite{Transferring_deep_rpz}.
 Weights from individual branches are often shared.
 An example of such a design is depicted in Figure~\ref{fig:coupledCNN}.
 Visible and NIR images represent respectively input to the network, extracting features.
 To learn domain-invariant features that are independent of the given spectral bands, a contrastive loss function is applied to enforce the identity constraint for these two extracted feature vectors~\cite{2016_NIR_HFR}.
 For triplet inputs formed by anchor, positive and negative samples, a triplet loss is generally applied to minimize the gap between different spectral bands~\cite{Transferring_deep_rpz}.

 There are several prominent CNN-architectures that can be used as backbone for the architecture in Figure~\ref{fig:coupledCNN}, some of which we enlist in Table \ref{tab:CNN_Architecture}.